Audi is one of the best selling luxury brands in the world

 All Audi models have received high scores in NHTSA and IIHS safety and crash tests.
 The latest models haven’t been subjected to the new crash test from the IIHS, so they haven’t been awarded a Top Safety Pick score yet.

 Many of the parts for Audi have to be imported.
 Because of that, Audis tend to be more expensive to run and maintain than other brands.
 When compared to other luxury cars like BMW and Mercedes-Benz, Audis’ repair and maintenance costs are average.

 Audi’s models have received numerous awards for their reliability.
 German engineering has an excellent reputation throughout the world for its quality and reliability, and Audi is not an exception.
 Both Audi A5 and R8 have received ALG’s Canadian Residual Value Award that recognizes quality and long-term reliability.

 Likelihood of Theft

-Luxury cars are rare, so they tend not to be featured in most stolen cars list.
-Also, this type of vehicle comes equipped with an above average anti-theft system that often deters thieves.
+Luxury cars are rare, so they tend not to be featured in most stolen cars lists.
+Also, this type of vehicle comes equipped with an above-average anti-theft system that often deters thieves.
 The Audi A4 has even been listed as one of the least stolen cars in Canada by the IBC.